Skip to main content

 MDTA’s Historic Properties

 Of the MDTA’s eight toll facilities, four are historic properties: the Baltimore Harbor Tunnel (I-895), Fort McHenry Tunnel (I-95), Thomas J. Hatem Bridge (US 40), and the William Preston Lane Jr. Memorial (Bay) Bridge (US 50/301).
-The old Nice/Middleton Bridge was also a historic property before it was demolished.
+The original Nice/Middleton Bridge was also a historic property before it was demolished.
 Additionally, our management offices are located within the Western Electric Company, Point Breeze Plant Historic District.

 The MDTA’s oldest historic properties originated from the 1938 Primary Bridge Program, which was a comprehensive plan for bridges and tunnels, to be financed through tolls, to cross Maryland’s major waterways.
 The plan recommended a bridge over the Susquehanna River, a bridge over the Potomac River in Charles County, a Chesapeake Bay bridge, and a bridge or tunnel across the Patapsco River in Baltimore City.